KashishKwatra/USER_DATA_SQL_CASE_STUDY/README.md

 # 📊 User Data Analysis – SQL Case Study

+This project is a beginner-friendly SQL case study focused on analyzing user activity, order trends, and revenue patterns from a fictional e-commerce dataset.
+It demonstrates the use of SQL joins, aggregations, date functions, and ranking functions to solve business questions related to sales performance, customer segmentation, and platform engagement.

 ## 📌 Project Objective
 Analyze customer orders, purchasing behavior, and product trends using SQL.
 The goal is to generate data-driven insights that can help improve marketing, inventory planning, and customer segmentation.